 One of the questions I am often asked is what to do with the ashes following a cremation.
 Sometimes the deceased has left very specific instructions as to what happens to their ashes following a cremation; often however, this has never been spoken about prior to their death.

-The two most common options are; to keep them in your home in a decorative urn or find some way of scattering them back to the earth.
+The two most common options are; to keep them in your home in a decorative urn or find some way of returning them to the earth.

-A Scattering of Ashes Ceremony may be the most appropriate option for you to consider.
-The Ceremony is normally fairly short and often only attended by the immediate family and, possibly, very close friends.
+An Interment of Ashes Ceremony may be the most appropriate option for you to consider.
+The Ceremony, following a funeral service, is normally fairly short and often only attended by the immediate family and, possibly, very close friends.
 The Ceremony will involve some aspect of returning the ashes to the natural world.
 This can be by interment into the ground, scattering onto water or even sending them up in a firework.

 There is no time limit on deciding how you would like to scatter the ashes and I would be more than happy to talk to you regarding the various choices.
 It should be noted however that crematoriums will not hold on to the ashes indefinitely and therefore they will need to be collected within a reasonable period of time.
 It is worth checking what this time period is with the crematorium that held the funeral.